Job cut fears as fashion brands slash orders in Bangladesh with coronavirus

 “In this extreme situation we need to respond fast, together with our business partners, and take decisions that can be difficult in the short-term, but necessary in the long-term ... (and) find solutions that are suitable for all parties.”

-“These workers live hand-to-mouth and they are panicked because they have heard that orders are being cancelled,” Kalpona Akter, founder of the Bangladesh Centre for Worker Solidarity.
+“These workers live hand-to-mouth and they are panicked because they have heard that orders are being canceled,” Kalpona Akter, founder of the Bangladesh Centre for Worker Solidarity.

 Akter said workers were also scared of catching coronavirus, with Bangladesh reporting 17 cases and one death by Thursday.